jacklandrin/jacklandrin.github.io/category/Apps.md

 </p>

 **OnlySwitch** provides a series of toggle switches to simply your routine work, such as Hiden desktop icons, dark mode and hide notch of new Macbook Pro.
-The switches show on your statusbar, you can easily control them.
+The switches show on your statusbar, you can control them effortlessly.

 It's the first of Github Week & Today Swift Trending by OnlySwitch in Dec, 2021.